harness/developer-hub/docs/platform/7_Connectors/add-a-microsoft-azure-connector.md

 1. Select how you want Harness to connect to Azure:

-   * **Connect through Harness Platform:** Use a direct, secure communication between Harness and Azuree.
+   * **Connect through Harness Platform:** Use a direct, secure communication between Harness and Azure.
    * **Connect through a Harness Delegate:** Harness communicates with Azure through a Harness delegate in your Azure subscription or AKS cluster.
 You must choose this option if you chose to inherit delegate credentials.

 2. If connecting through a Harness delegate, select either:

-   * **Use any available Delegate:** Harness selects an available Delegate at runtime.
+   * **Use any available Delegate:** Harness selects an available delegate at runtime.
    * **Only use Delegates with all of the following tags:** Use tags to match one or more suitable delegates.
 You can also install a new delegate at this time.

 3. Select **Save and Continue** to run the connection test, and then, if the test succeeds, select **Finish**.
 The connection test confirms that your authentication and delegate selections are valid.